qema/nanosite-old/README.md

 ## How to Use
 To start a new site, simply run `nanosite` at the terminal, in the directory you want the site to be in.
 Follow the prompts to generate a blank site.
 After editing your site, run `nanosite` again to build it.
 Or, type `nanosite build` to do this explicitly.

-Put your posts, or time-sorted content, as `.md` files in the `posts/` directory.
+- Put your posts, or time-sorted content, as `.md` files in the `posts/` directory.
-Put your pages, or static content, as `.md` in the `pages/` directory.
+- Put your pages, or static content, as `.md` files in the `pages/` directory.
 Or, you can create folders in this directory, which will become category names.
 Every page in one of these sub-folders will be organized accordingly in the site's navigation bar.

 Example directory structure:
 - mysite/